CCTV-3

 CCTV-3 is the art focused channel of the CCTV (China Central Television) Network in the People's Republic of China.
-This channel is based mainly on dance and music broadcast since November 30, 1995.
-CCTV-3 is the channel which have a creative boutique programs.
+As of 1994, it was receivable in 13% of Guangzhou.
+Since November 30, 1995, the channel has focused mainly on dance and music broadcasts.

 Channel Positioning

+From its inception in 1986 to 2000, the channel specialized in foreign programming and theatrical plays.

 CCTV-3 now has a set of entertainment, participation, and appreciation in a "new audio-visual" column to the broad masses of love art audience provides free choice space.
 To create high-quality column, the purpose of CCTV-3 is to strengthen the program services, entertainment, nationality, participatory, art and the mass, fusion variety, music, information service, literature, dance and other arts programs as a whole.